 Humic acid can be used during all stages of plant growth - from seed to harvest - and for any type of plant.
 It can be used powder that’s meant to be diluted with water, or as a liquid.
 This will allow you to make a foliar spray that can be applied to your plant’s leaves.
 Now, let’s compare it to Fulvic acid.

 While humic acids are those that form small solid pieces when a strong base extract is acidified, fulvic acids are those that stay dissolved under the same conditions.

 It is light yellow or brown but is soluble at all pH levels (both acidic and alkaline).
 It has a lower molecular weight, too, since it has more oxygen.

 Some growers simply look at this acid as a more “sophisticated” version of humic acid, as they are so closely related.

 Fulvic acid has small particles that are better able to penetrate through the tough cell wall and mitochondria.
 As these small particles penetrate the mitochondria, they bring along with them vital nutrients and trace minerals.

-Fulvic acid can help stimulate root development since it does a better job at getting through the rigid cell wall.
+Fulvic acid benefits include better root development, better water and nutrient uptake, and much, much more.
+This additive can help stimulate root development since it does a better job at getting through the rigid cell wall.
 It can also help the plant absorb water more efficiently.